-Triangulation is a psychological manipulation tactic used when one member of a two-person conflict pulls in a third person in order to better control the situation.
+Triangulation is a psychological manipulation tactic used when one member of a two-person conflict pulls in a third person to better control the situation.
 It’s problematic because the third person is being exploited in an attempt to manipulate, and sometimes emotionally abuse, the other person within the conflict.
 It is an unhealthy strategy that can generate toxicity and additional, unnecessary negativity in relationships of all kinds.

-It can become a chronic process for individuals that are inclined to be manipulative in order to get their way or pin people against one another.
+It can become a chronic process for individuals that are inclined to be manipulative to get their way or pin people against one another.
 Triangulation is often an attempt for people to try and control a situation and seek benefit from it in form of loyalty or attention from the other parties.
 It brings complications and confusion because too many people get involved, increasing the risks for the occurrence of harmful behaviors.

 Triangulation in Relationships